Join Assert Labs

 Interview Process

-Our interview process is designed to be unusually thorough yet efficient, respecting our time as well as yours.
+Our interview process is designed to be thorough yet efficient, respecting our time as well as yours.
 We occasionally accelerate the process or skip steps for candidates.

 1